Loupau38/Fake-ShapeBot-2.0/README.md

 - Pausing :\
   While paused, the bot will not send any public messages on the server
-  - /pause : Pauses the bot
-  - /unpause : Unpauses the bot
+  - /set-paused [value] : Sets if the bot should be paused

 - Restrict to channel :\
   The bot will only send public messages on the channel it is restricted to